omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
     He had believed in his younger days that he was mainly Irish and partially Native American (he had been told he was one-quarter Cherokee).
 Even after learning he had no Native American ancestry, Cash's empathy and compassion for Native Americans was unabated.
-These feelings were expressed in several of his songs, including &#8220;Apache Tears&#8221; and &#8220;The Ballad of Ira Hayes&#8221;, and on his album, <i>Bitter Tears</i>.
+These feelings were expressed in several of his songs, including “Apache Tears” and “The Ballad of Ira Hayes”, and on his album, <i>Bitter Tears</i>.
   </p>

   <h5>